Senate confirms Rahm Emanuel despite questions about Black teen’s murder by white cop

 The controversy revealed a blind spot for the Obama wing of the Democratic Party, which saw its reputation sour with activists in the city where Mr Obama spent formative years and plans to construct his presidential library as a result.

-That opposition materialised into two “no” votes from Democratic senators, Jeff Merkeley and Ed Markey.
+That opposition materialised into two “no” votes from Democratic senators, Jeff Merkley and Ed Markey.

 Democratic members of the House including Reps Alexandria Ocasio-Cortez and Jamaal Bowman, supporters of the Black Lives Matter movement, fiercely criticised President Joe Biden’s decision to nominate Mr Emanuel.